borgmatic-collective/docker-borgmatic/README.md

 Then you can run `borgmatic` directly within that shell.

 ### Structure deployment with docker-compose

+Use docker compose for easily management of your borgmatic container.
+You can also use this image with your existing docker-compose configuration to immediate setup backups for your deployed containers and/or the host.

 <!-- Configure .env -->
 1. Copy `.env.template` to `.env` and edit it to your needs.
 ```